leondavi/cppSANN/README.md

 3. Run tests by calling ```build/cppSANN_exec```.
 4. Clean the project: ```scons -c``` in main directory.

+### Examples
+Examples of using cppSANN are located under src/tests directory.

 ## License
 cppSANN is given for free.
 (You should inspect Eigen library license also), Please cite cppSANN if you use it in your research or application.